Old Fashioned Sure-Jell Strawberry Freezer Jam Recipe

 First, wash and dry your jars.
 You can use any jar, small or large.
 This recipe will make approximately (6) 8oz jars of jam.
 Use can even use plastic containers.

 Next, crush the strawberries.
 You can use a blender and pulse them until they reach your desired consistency or use a potato masher.
+You can crush them as much as you’d like, leaving small or large bits of berry.
 Once mashed place them in a large bowl.
-You can crush them as much as you’d like, leaving small or large bits of berry.

-After that pour your sugar and pectin into a saucepan.
+After that, pour your sugar and pectin into a saucepan.
 Mix them thoroughly together.
 Stir in 1 cup of water, and bring to a boil using medium-high heat, stirring continually.

 When it reaches boiling temp, let the mixture boil for exactly 1 minute.
 I use a timer on my phone, make sure you time it!
 Then remove from the heat.